Artcoin-Network/artificial-algorand-contract/README.md

 - `getLocalState` doesn't need `str:` prefix.
 Only `appArgs` need.
 - In `types.AssetTransferParam.assetID`, "passing asa name is also supported".
 - In `types.AssetTransferParam.amount`, "use bigint for large transfer amount".
-- In `algob` trasaction receipt `receipt.txn.snd.buffer seems to be the same as receipt.txn.arcv!.buffer`
+- In `algob` transaction receipt `receipt.txn.snd.buffer seems to be the same as receipt.txn.arcv!.buffer`
+- Code style: LION added an `[ERR]` prefix in the SC error message.
+Don't search it.

 ### Test PyTeal with Python (discarded by algo-builder-tester)